jssql1234/docs-sqlpay/docs/usage/maintain-frequency.md

     4 Click PROCESS

-5. The following result below will show in the HALF MONTH FREQUENCY PAYROLL.
+6. The following result below will show in the **HALF MONTH FREQUENCY PAYROLL**.

     ![result-1](../../static/img/usage/maintain-frequency/result-1.png)

+7. When it is time to do month end, click on Payroll, look for New Payroll and click on Final Month End to process.

     ![result-2](../../static/img/usage/maintain-frequency/result-2.png)

-6. Select the Employee ( Nicole ) that you’ve process Frequency.
-The following is the result of Employee that had process Frequency.
+8. Select the Employee ( Nicole ) that you’ve process Frequency.
+The following is an example result of the Employee that had process Frequency.

    - Wages - [2800 (Basic) – 1400 (Frequency) = 1400 ]
    - Allowance - [ 230 (Fixed) – 115 (Frequency) = 115 ]